Valparaiso-Data-Science/network_classification/miscellaneous/README.md

 # ValpoNetworkScience

-# to generate the miscellaneous graphs into Bibtxt files run the following:
+# to generate the miscellaneous graphs into Bibtex files run the following:
 python3 bibgen2.py